How to fix a vacuum cleaner that's lost suction

 Following these simple maintenance tips could save you up to £80 on a repair, according to quotes we got for simple repair jobs from Which?
 Trusted Traders in June 2018, and potentially save you the cost of a new vacuum cleaner too.
 Read on for step-by-step maintenance guidance to get your vacuum feeling, and cleaning, like it's brand new again.

-Step by step - how to maintain your vacuum cleaner and keep suction strong
+Step by step: how to maintain your vacuum cleaner

 Clean the vacuum cleaner floor head and brush bar